Resources for Faculty

 Supporting Theories and Notes

-Project-Based Learning (PBL) – students gain knowledge and applicable skills by working for an extended period of time to investigate and respond to an engaging and complex question, problem, or challenge.
-(Krajcik, J. S., & Blumenfeld, P. 2006)
+Students gain knowledge and applicable skills by working for an extended period of time to investigate and respond to an engaging and complex question, problem, or challenge.
+(Krajcik, J. S., & Blumenfeld, p.
+2006).

 Students can work in small groups to complete tasks and learn from one another’s experiences.
 This supports knowledge building around the content of the project and multimedia production.